GMOD/jbrowse-react-app-vanillajs-demo/README.md

-# jbrowse-react-circular-genome-view-vanillajs
+# jbrowse-react-app-vanillajs

-## Demo of `@jbrowse/react-circular-genome-view` using vanilla JS script tag import/no bundler
+## Demo of `@jbrowse/react-app` using vanilla JS script tag import/no bundler

-See this app running at https://jbrowse.org/demos/cgv-vanillajs/.
+See this app running at https://jbrowse.org/demos/app-vanillajs/.

 ## Usage